World Cup Social Media Campaigns

 Adidas – All In or Nothing

-Twitter has introduced new features for the World Cup.
-The first being a “hashflag”.
-Fans can show their support for teams using 3 character hashflags.
-For e.g. #CMR for Cameroon or #ENG for England.
-Twitter auto posts the country’s flag next to the hash tag posted on your timeline.
-All “hashflags” will be tallied to form the #WorldCup Of Twitter.
-Prior to launching these features, Twitter also came up with a video for the World Cup.
+Twitter has brought back the ‘hashflags’ feature this year for the 21st FIFA World Cup, Russia 2018.
+It had first introduced this new feature for the World Cup in 2010.
+The feature let fans show their support for their favourite teams by entering the 3 letter country code following a hashtag.
+For e.g.: #URU for Uruguay or #ENG for England.
+Twitter then auto posted the country’s flag next to the hash tag posted on your timeline.
+All “hashflags” were then tallied to form the #WorldCup of Twitter.
+Prior to launching these features, Twitter had also come up with a video for the World Cup.
 Watch it here:

 Samsung – Galaxy 11

 Samsung launched a 7 minute video that saw its team “Galaxy 11” jet off to space and play against alien’s.
 It used the hashtag #Galaxy11 to reveal its brand ambassadors on Twitter – the likes of Lionel Messi, Chritiano Ronaldo & Wayne Rooney.
-Of the multiple videos Samsung have created, here’s the 7 minute video that strikes a goal:
+Samsung created a series of videos for the campaign, here’s the 7 minute video that strikes a goal:

 What’s your favorite Social Media campaign for the World Cup?